 A well-known guerrilla tactic is surprise.
 Instead of developing a plan on paper and discussing this in various meetings, and making no progress at all, you just develop your idea and implement it as quick as possible.
 Especially in social media this works well.
 It takes no time to create a global community or to develop an online magazine.

 - Look for foreign support

-HR guerrilleros need support.
-Some of your outside partners might be willing to support you, as they are interested in organizations where their solutions are implemented.
+HR guerrilleras need support.
+Some of your outside partners might be willing to support you, as they are interested in organisations where their solutions are implemented.
 They can help with funding or by providing some temporarily support

 - Involve some high potentials